2023 big game hunting forecast

 Hunters can find some public land hunting opportunities in the Willamette River area.
 Many of the hunting spots are also listed on ODFW's Hunting Access Map.

-In the Scappoose WMU, elk are more numerous in the timberlands of the northwestern and agricultural lands along Hwy 26.
-Herds in this unit tend to be “smaller”, typically ranging 15-60 animals, compared to the eastern Trask where there are multiple larger herds that range between the timber lands and agriculture lands.
+In the Scappoose WMU, elk are more numerous in the timberlands of the northwestern portion of the unit.
+Herds in this unit tend to be "smaller", typically ranging 15-60 animals, compared to the eastern Trask where there are multiple larger herds that range between the timber lands and agriculture lands.

-The majority of Weyerhaeuser lands in the Scappoose, eastern Trask and northern Santiam WMU’s are limited to those hunters who have a lease agreement or acquired an access permit.
+Most Weyerhaeuser lands in the Scappoose, eastern Trask and northern Santiam WMU's are limited to those hunters who have a lease agreement or acquired an access permit, with the exception of the Weyerhaeuser property near Turner Creek in the eastern Trask that is in the North Coast TMA.

 Some areas to consider in the Scappoose unit include Upper McKay Creek, Green Mountain, Buck Mt., and Bunker Hill.
 In the eastern Trask, hunters wanting to do more walk-in hunting should be looking at the Upper Tualatin-Trask Travel Management Area west of Forest Grove as a good option.
 Other areas to consider include Trask Mt., Stony Mt., Windy Point and Neverstill.

-Declining elk numbers within the Mt.
-Hood National Forest will make for poor elk hunting on public lands, and hunter success should be average on lower elevation private timberlands.
+North Santiam Unit: Declining elk numbers within the Mt.
+Hood National Forest will make for challenging elk hunting on public lands, and hunter success should be average on lower elevation private timberlands.
 Hunters heading for the Mt.
 Hood National Forest will find elk highly scattered and difficult to locate.
 Scout early and often to be successful there.

 BEAR and COUGAR

-Bears in the eastern slopes of the Coast Range will be concentrated near wetter areas that are still retaining berry loads.
-Some areas towards the valley have been so dry this year that the berries are drying up.
+Bears in the eastern slopes of the Coast Range will be concentrated near areas with good berry loads.
 Few bears are checked in from the Scappoose Unit, however habitat is similar to the Trask and should have some areas for good bear hunting if access can be found.

 The cougar population in the Scappoose and East Trask units appears to be on the rise; however, higher densities of cougar in the northern Santiam Unit should provide hunters with their best chance for success.